merdmann/bookstore/readme.md

 ##Netlify

-THe Bookstore browser is avilavble on Netlify.
+The Bookstore browser is avilavble on Netlify.

 https://relaxed-einstein-f83244.netlify.com